treeman/jonashietala/posts/2010-05-23-generating_ideas.markdown

 I used a sort of "notes in the basket" approach where you placed some notes with words in a basket and randomly drew two and then you should come up with something with the two words.
 But I'm too lazy to write a lot of notes and it's pretty damn hard to come up with a lot of good words too, so I tried to automate the process.

 I searched for some random words and found this site: <http://www.wordswarm.net/> and I pulled out a few pages and got a few thousand words.
-Then I made a very [simple tool][tool] which randomly combines two lines from a file and creates a sentence, much like the you would with the notes but this is just so much faster.
+Then I made a very simple tool which randomly combines two lines from a file and creates a sentence, much like the you would with the notes but this is just so much faster.
 Granted I had a lot of shitty words and I got a lot of garbage lines but I could go through so many lines it was a very simple task to get these 50 one-lined game ideas.

 These are not fully fledged game ideas, but merely seeds from which you could grow a game.